voidpls/SpigotBuildAction-1.8.8/README.md

+# Builds latest Spigot 1.8.8 - Download from latest action in Actions tab

 # SpigotBuildAction
 Spigot Build Action is a simple GitHub Action project, for the server owners who cannot build Spigot on their own computer.
 You can download the spigot.jar in every build action.